mancec/arcapay-products/README.md

 # arcapay-products

 ### 2)Export to Xml
-Export to Xml is located at ProductsController convert File is in webroot files directory
+Export to Xml is located at ProductsController function convert and the File is saved in webroot files directory
 ### 3)Read Json
 Read Json is located at ProductsController ReadJson
 ### 4)Products relation